laaketeknikko/forest/README.md

 2. In-game. components/GameScene/GameScene.tsx and components/r3f/R3FCanvasWrapper.tsx are responsible for this.
 3. After-game. components/Debriefing/Debriefing.tsx handles this.

-Under components, the components are organized by responsibility.
+Under components, the components are organized loosely by responsibility.
 Notably, components/r3f contains all the components that must be placed inside the R3F Canvas.

 The src/game folder contains code that mainly has to do with the logic of the internal game state itself.